CLCL-Geneva/BLM-SNFDisentangling/README.md

 ### BLM-AgrF

 This is a dataset for subject-verb agreement in French.
-It is described in the [arXiv paper](https://arxiv.org/abs/2205.10866), and more detailed in an EACL 2023 paper (link will be included when available).
+It is described in an EACL 2023 paper (link will be included when available).
 It consists of 3 subsets:
 * `type I` with minimal lexical variation
 * `type II` with one word different for each sentence in a problem instance
 * `type III` with each sentence in a problem instance lexically different from the others

-The data is under data/BLM-ArgF/
+Further details about the data in the paper.

 ## Code